Mazchoo/ImageLabeller/README.md

 Polygon Labelling
 -----------------

-Polygon labelling involves labelling regions by specifing each point.
+Polygon labelling involves labelling regions by specifying each point.
 This kind of labelling takes longer to do but can give more granular labelling.

 ![polygonLabel](Screenshots/Polygon_Label.png)